The AX Zapier App

 In our use case, the automation depends on the finished AX Semantics content generation.

 Just connect your AX Semantics account to enable the app to provide all necessary access rights to your content.

 Next, you can access your next projects and your collections in the app, to determine which collections are eligible for productive publication.

 Don't forget to match the Webhook secret from your collection.
-Otherwise the app wont be able to recognise that the content is coming from a trustworthy source.
+Otherwise the app won't be able to recognize that the content is coming from a trustworthy source.

 That concludes the configuration on the AX side.
 The Zap is now equipped with a trigger and connects the AX content generation to the Zapier platform.

 Defining an Action